overlay-market/OIPs/notes/note-7.md

 ![Image of Stable Distribution Plot](../assets/oip-1/stable_cdf.svg)

 where the horizontal red dashed line represents a CDF value of 0.99.
 An anticipated upper bound of 3.3x on the percentage change in log price when modeling with the Normal distribution (green) with a confidence level of 99%, can turn out to be an actual upper bound of 32x when modeling with the Cauchy distribution (blue) using the same degree of confidence.
-This is an order of magnitude difference that can result simply from model or calibration error.
+This is an order of magnitude difference that can result from model or calibration error.

+How do we ensure we are completely resistant to this type of modeling error in the price of the underlying feed?
+Simply by setting a maximum value in the contract payoff for the price delta each trade can have.
+For the inverse market, the prior PnL plot would reduce to something like

 ![Image of Capped Inverse Market Payoff Plot](../assets/oip-1/inverse_payoff_capped.svg)

+where any feed price changes that occur in the tails (orange shaded area) lead to the same finite PnL paid out by the system (top border of orange shaded area).

+The price delta at which to place this cap can be linked to our prior VaR work.

 ### Dynamic OI Caps